Table of contents

 - Reduced worker compensation for medical leave due to work-related injuries and illnesses

 - Protection from liability lawsuits

 - Future incident prevention.

-But odds are you’re already convinced and are reading this post to learn how to make your safety training program a stellar example of employer diligence.
+But odds are you’re already convinced and are reading this post to learn how to make your employee safety training program a stellar example of employer diligence.